The Bartlett: The Bartlett Development Planning Unit

 The Bartlett Development Planning Unit (DPU) was founded in 1954 by Otto Königsberger.
 Formerly the Architectural Association Department of Tropical Studies, it was absorbed by UCL and joined The Bartlett Faculty in 1971.
-In the early 1990s, Prof Caren Levy established the Gender Policy and Planning Programme, one of only four internationally recognised programmes addressing gender inequality in this period.
+In the early 1990s, Caren Levy established the Gender Policy and Planning Programme, one of four internationally recognised programmes addressing gender inequality in this period.
 It runs a doctoral research programme leading to the award of PhD, six one-year master's degree courses and a professional Postgraduate Diploma.
-The current Director of the DPU is Professor Michael Walls.
-His predecessor was Professor Julio Davila, and prior to him was Professor Caren Levy.
+The current director of the DPU is Michael Walls.
+His predecessor was Julio Davila, and prior to him was Caren Levy.
 The DPU manages a diverse research portfolio and, specifically, was the founding partner of the Knowledge in Action for Urban Equality consortium with contributors across nine countries that aims to make cities fairer.

 The Bartlett School of Sustainable Construction

-Duccio Turin founded the Building Economics Research Unit at UCL in the 1960s and The Bartlett ran masters and undergraduate degrees in building economics and management in the early 1970s, which are still running to this day.
+Duccio Turin founded the Building Economics Research Unit at UCL in the 1960s and The Bartlett ran masters and undergraduate degrees in building economics and management in the early 1970s, which are still running.
 Peter W.G.
-Morris (Emeritus Professor of Construction and Project Management), author of The Management of Projects, founded the precursor of The Bartlett School of Construction and Project Management in 2002.
+Morris (emeritus professor of construction and project management), author of The Management of Projects, founded the precursor of The Bartlett School of Construction and Project Management in 2002.
 In May 2021, the Bartlett School of Construction and Project Management (BSCPM) changed its name to the Bartlett School of Sustainable Construction (BSSC).
 The school has expanded considerably since its conception and now has over 80 members of staff.
-The current director is D'Maris Coffman (Professor of Economics and Finance of the Built Environment).
-Other notable academics include Peter Hansford (part-time Professor of Construction and Infrastructure Policy), Jim Meikle (part-time Professor of the Economics of the Construction Sector), Michael Pitt (Professor of Facility Management Innovation), Stephen Pryke (Professor of Supply Chain and Project Networks), Hedley Smyth (Professor of Project Enterprises), Tim Broyd (Professor of Built Environment Foresight) and Jacqueline Glass (Professor of Construction and Project Management).
+The current director Priti Parikh (professor of infrastructure engineering and international development).

 The Bartlett Real Estate Institute

-The Bartlett Real Estate Institute was launched in the Faculty in October 2018.
-The institute director is Niko Szumilo, Associate Professor in Economics and Finance of the Built Environment.
-Yolande Barnes, formerly Director of World Research at Savills, holds the chair.
-The institute now runs a masters programme in Healthcare Facilities which is one of the first of its kind in the UK.
+The Bartlett Real Estate Institute was launched in the faculty in October 2018.
+The institute director is Niko Szumilo, associate professor in economics and finance of the built environment.
+Yolande Barnes, formerly director of world research at Savills, holds the chair.
+The institute now runs a masters programme in healthcare facilities which is one of the first of its kind in the UK.
 The institute is part of the Bartlett School of Sustainable Construction and is located at UCL at Here East.